What is alpha thalassemia?

 is inherited.
 Common symptoms for each type may include:

-- Silent alpha thalassemia carrier.
+Alpha thalassemia silent carrier.
 This type has no symptoms.

-- Hemoglobin H disease.
+Hemoglobin H disease.
 This type causes moderate to severe symptoms.
-These include lack of energy (fatigue)
+These include fatigue and exercise

-and exercise intolerance.
-You may also have an enlarged liver or spleen, yellowish
+intolerance.
+You may also have an enlarged liver or spleen, yellowish skin, and leg

-skin, and leg ulcers.
-You have a greater risk of having a child with the most severe
+ulcers.
+You have a greater risk of having a child with the most severe type, alpha

-- Alpha thalassemia major.
-Babies with this type usually die before they are born.
+Alpha thalassemia major.
+Babies with this type often die before they are born.

 How is alpha thalassemia diagnosed?

-Alpha thalassemia is most commonly found in these parts of the world:
+Alpha thalassemia is most often found in these parts of the world:

 volume of blood.

-- Hemoglobin electrophoresis with A2 and F quantitation.
+Hemoglobin electrophoresis.
 A lab test that tells what type of hemoglobin is present.

 All of these tests can be done using a single blood sample.
-In a pregnant woman, the
+During pregnancy, the

 baby is diagnosed using CVS (chorionic villus sampling) or amniocentesis.
 A DNA test